GoogleChrome/web.dev/src/site/content/en/learn/forms/usability-testing/index.md

 Are they able to locate the form from the homepage?
 Are they able to successfully submit the form?
 Ask them about their experience.
-As they fill in the form, ask them to explain what they're doing and any issues they encounter.
+As they fill out the form, ask them to explain what they're doing and any issues they encounter.

 ## Ensure your form is accessible